-Our Canine Behaviour Practitioners are approved by many Pet Insurance companies to see your pet when referred by your Veterinarian.
+Our Canine Behaviour Practitioners are approved by most Pet Insurance Companies to see your pet when referred by your Veterinarian.

 A Canine Behaviour Consultation relating to a dogs aggression to other dogs will last approximately two hours.
 The information below will guide you through a typical aggression consultation that you may wish to book at your home.